ip2location/ip2location-laravel/README.md

 IP2Location Laravel extension enables the user to find the country, region, city, coordinates, zip code, time zone, ISP, domain name, connection type, area code, weather, MCC, MNC, mobile brand name, elevation and usage type that any IP address or hostname originates from.
 It has been optimized for speed and memory utilization.

+*Note: This extension works in Laravel 6, Laravel 7 and Laravel 8.*

 ## INSTALLATION